-I spend only one of my four nights here as when I booked it was , fortunately, only available when I booked for a single night.
+I spend only one of my four nights here as, when I booked it was , fortunately, only available for a single night.
 My second AirBnB is several notches higher on the approval rating with access to a great terrace overlooking Dubrovnik, its own bathroom etc. and it’s cheaper, too.

 Night falls on Dubrovnik at full moon

-Exploring the nooks and crannies of Dubrovnik is a real pleasure for anyone with an appreciation of culture, architecture, history, ambience, fantastic views, good food and for a myriad other reasons.
+Exploring the nooks and crannies of Dubrovnik is a real pleasure for anyone with an appreciation of culture, architecture, history and ambience.
+It has fantastic views, good food and a myriad of other pleasures.
 It’s not without its drawbacks as described here in my post The Balkans: Beauty and the Beast – from Dubrovnik to Sarajevo on my visit, in 2017.

-Chief grumble, for me, apart from the obvious over-crowding and the fact that almost no local people can afford to live in the old city any more (thanks to people like me) is that the city walls, which in the day time swarm with a non-stop stream of people, don’t open until 8 am and close at 7.30 pm (earlier at certain times of year).
+Chief grumble, for me, apart from the obvious over-crowding is that the city walls, which in the day time swarm with a non-stop stream of people, don’t open until 8 am and close at 7.30 pm (earlier at certain times of year).
+I also detest that fact that almost no local people can afford to live in the old city any more (thanks to people like me)

 On the Dubrovnik walls at night

 This is one of the great places to enjoy sunset and dusk which, for me, came at the cost of just a pair of torn shorts.
 A slip on the pointed iron railings or a fall from five metres up on the wall could have been more drastic.